Traditional theology looks backward to God as the cause of all things.

 new ideas developed, new possibilities foreseen.

-This is a process of ongoing creativity,
+This is a continuing process of growth and ongoing creativity,

 with laws which are dynamic, probabilistic.